WinFF/winff/README.txt

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-WinFF is a GUI for the command line video converter FFmpeg.
+WinFF is a GUI for the command line video converter FFmpeg or avconv.

 Get the latest ffmpeg builds and source from http://ffmpeg.mplayerhq.hu/